veikman/dmote-keycap/doc/print.md

 includes the `supported` parameter, which is intended to reduce the need for building supports in slicing software.

+### Orientation

 With single-head FDM printing in a material like PLA, a relatively simple way to get a good result is to print each key in an upright position, with `supported`.
 In general, a `minimal`-style cap with a tall top plate (hence a vaulted ceiling) should need no further support and no brim.

-Consider the main alternative: Printing each key upside down.
-This will often give you a cleaner stem and skirt, but if the face of the key is not even (i.e.
-`bowl-radii` is not `nil`), cleaning up the print will be more difficult.
+Consider the main alternative for FDM: Printing each key upside down.
+This will often give you a cleaner stem and skirt, but if the face of the key is not even (i.e. `bowl-radii` is not `nil`), cleaning up the print will be more difficult.
 In particular, even with fairly dense supports added by a slicer, you will probably find tiny cavities behind the face, to such a depth that a really good surface finish is hard to achieve even with a suitable rotary tool.
 Still, if you intend to paint your prints anyway, or if you have a dual-head printer with a soluble support material, printing upside down may ultimately be a better option.

+For SLA printing, try rotating the cap and adding supports in your slicer to drain excess resin away from the tip of the stem on the cap.

+### General printer settings

+For FDM printing, try reducing extrusion width in your slicer.
+In PrusaSlicer v2.3.0, for example, go into “Print settings” → “Advanced” → “Extrusion width” and reduce e.g. “Perimeters” to a value very close to, but not smaller than, the actual width of your nozzle.
+By default, slicers for FDM tend to overextrude filament to reduce gaps and compensate for thermal contraction, which doesn’t work for small objects like keycaps.

+### Cleanup

+If you’re using `supported` and printing in an upright position, you will need to remove the supports.
+The recommended way to do this is with a pair of flush cutters, working gradually through a series of small snips.

+Minor details of a bad FDM print can be improved with a soldering iron set to low heat.
+For PLA, try 150 °C (300 °F).
+Work in a well-ventilated area and do not waste good soldering tips on plastic; prefer tips that are already old and oxidized.
+Apply to narrow stems to strengthen layer adhesion or fine-tune dimensions.
+Apply to legends to clean up smudged contours.

 ### Troubleshooting

 Recommended solutions to common problems.

-#### When the printed stem is too thick for the stem of the switch
+#### The stem is too thick

-First, for FDM printing, try reducing extrusion width in your slicer.
-In PrusaSlicer v2.3.0, for example, go into “Print settings” → “Advanced” → “Extrusion width” and reduce e.g. “Perimeters” to a value closer to, but not smaller than, the actual width of your nozzle.
-By default, slicers for FDM tend to overextrude filament to reduce gaps and compensate for thermal contraction.

-For SLA printing, the main factor seems to be orientation.
-Try rotating the cap and adding supports in your slicer to drain excess resin away from the tip of the stem on the cap.

-If that does not work, try running `dmote-keycap` with error compensation.
+Check general printer settings and try running `dmote-keycap` with error compensation.

 * For an `:alps` stem that is too thick, run with `--error-stem-positive 0.1` or more.
 * For an `:mx` stem that does not fit over the cross of the stem, run with `--error-stem-negative -0.1` or less.

-#### When the printed cap is too narrow for the body of the switch
+#### The cap is too narrow when printed

+Check general printer settings and make sure your prints are properly cleaned.
+If the first layer of the skirt has an inward lip to it, that means your nozzle was too close to the print bed; trim that lip with a hobby knife.

+Try running `dmote-keycap` with a large error setting, e.g.
+`--error-body-positive -0.8`.
+Such a setting will make the walls thin.
+Compensate with a non-default `--skirt-thickness` setting, e.g. 2.5.

-First, see the advice on extrusion width and orientation above.
-If that does not help, try running with `--error-body-positive -0.7` and extra `--skirt-thickness` (e.g.  2.5) to compensate for the walls getting thinner with error compensation.
-Notice that extra skirt thickness can cause very tightly placed neighbouring keys to collide.
+Notice that extra skirt thickness, in turn, can cause very tightly placed neighbouring keys to collide.

+#### The cap shrinks after printing

+If exposed to sunlight, even through a window, PLA can get hot enough for annealing to occur.
+This can warp a keycap, making it too thin in one dimension.
+Observe advice above for narrow caps, or print in a material that will not warp where you intend to use it.

-#### When the printer nozzle dislocates the stem while printing
+#### The cap comes loose while printing

-First, use standard techniques for print bed adhesion with your printer and filament.
-For FDM this means e.g. tape, glue stick, alcohol, bed heating, precise z-offset tuning, extra first-layer height and extrusion width etc.
+Use standard techniques for print bed adhesion with your printer and filament.
+For FDM this means e.g. tape, glue stick, alcohol, bed heating, precise z-offset tuning, extra first-layer height and extrusion width, brim etc.

-If that does not help, and/or if the caps you are printing do not have the skirt and stem going to the exact same level, run with `--supported`.
+If that does not help, or if the caps you are printing do not have the skirt and stem going to the exact same level, run with `--supported` or have your slicer generate supports.

 If that still does not solve the problem, try nozzle lifting in your slicer.
 In PrusaSlicer v2.3.0, for example, go into “Printer settings” → “Extruder 1” → “Retraction” and set “Lift Z” to a positive value so that the printer lifts before moving between stem and body, reducing shear.
-If the setting is at zero, try 0.3 mm.
+If the setting is at zero, try 0.2 mm.

+#### The stem bends while printing

+Use standard techniques for print bed adhesion, and run with `--supported`.

-If you’re still seeing the occasional bent stem, run with `--horizontal-support-height 2` or more.
+Also try `--horizontal-support-height 2` or more.
 This makes taller buttresses that stabilize the stem by connecting it more strongly to the skirt.
 You will need to snip these off with flush cutters, which gets harder the more you increase the value.

+#### The top of the cap is bumpy

+Check general printer settings.
+In particular, reduce infill extrusion width closer to the width of your nozzle.

+Use ironing in your slicer to smooth out each layer of the top face before adding the next.

-#### When legends are hard to read
+#### Legends are hard to read

 Nozzle size in FDM printing is a fundamental limitation to horizontal resolution.
 You can work around this a little bit by tweaking slicer settings.
 In particular:

-* Use ironing to smooth out each layer of the top face before adding the next.
+* Use reduced extrusion width and ironing.
 * Use variable layer height.
 Reduce the very top layers to the minimum your hardware can handle.
-* Extrusion width and retraction; see above.

 When you know what you can achieve this way, design your legends for your hardware.
 Make your figures thick enough that they survive slicing and printing